Si Unyil

 Unyil or Si Unyil is an Indonesian children's television franchise owned by Produksi Film Negara (PFN).
 It started as a long-running children's television series, which ran on TVRI.
 The Unyil show, which airs every Sunday morning, tells the story about the eponymous main character whose typical Indonesian family lives in a rural area in the fictional Sukamaju Village.
 He lives with his dad, mom, and cousin.
 Along its 10 years show, the main characters never grew up and were "stuck" in the third grade.
 His best friends are Usro and Ucrit, while his (sometime) enemies are Endut and Cuplis.

-In April 1981, Si Unyil appeared for the first time on the television screen.
-Within short time, the show that was broadcast by the only Indonesian television company at that time and state-owned TVRI, became a close friend to Indonesian children.
+First debuted in April 1981 on what was the only Indonesian television company at that time and state-owned TVRI, the show gradually became a close friend to Indonesian children.